nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Let's say you want to set the ingredient Milk's level to 90 L.
 You can follow these instructions:

-1. Type `i-set i/Milk m/90` into the _Command Box_ and press "Enter" on your keyboard to execute the command.
+1. Type `i-set i/Milk m/90` into the _Command Box_
+2. Press "Enter" on your keyboard to execute the command.

 Before the execution:<br>
 ![IngredientSetCommand](images/IngredientSetCommand.png)